 Tie in some coral pink colored Hi-Vis or Tiemco Aerowing parallel to the hook shank.

 Once that’s tied down, wrap around the base horizontally to form a vertical post.

 Tie in some silver wire at the post and then wrap over the wire down towards the hook bend covering up the wire with the thread.
 Then wrap back up to the base of the post building up a slender thread body.
 Bring the thread back to the base of the post.

-Rib the body with the wire with even spaced wraps then tie off the wire and break off (don’t cut) the surplus wire off.
-To find out how to do this check out the video below – basically you do it by wiggling it back and forth to weaken it.
+Rib the body with the wire with even-spaced wraps then tie off the wire and break off (don’t cut) the surplus wire off.
+To find out how to do this check out the video below – basically, you do it by wiggling it back and forth to weaken it.
 Then tie in the hackle with the shiny side down and wrap up the post

-Using the black Superfine Dry Fly dubbing create the thorax by wrapping before and after the post.
+Using the black Superfine Dry Fly dubbing create the thorax by wrapping it before and after the post.

 Once the thorax is done return the thread to above the base of the post and wrap three turns of the hackle around the post, each one lower down the post than the previous.
 Tie off with three wraps of the thread (one above and two below the excess hackle) then trim the hackle.
-Pinching the hackle fibres so none get trapped, take the thread forward to the eye and tie a thread head before whip finishing.
+Pinching the hackle fibers so none get trapped, take the thread forward to the eye, and tie a thread head before whip finishing.
 Trim the post to length and you are done!

 Video Tutorial – The Bassano Klinkhammer

 We are sorry that this post was not useful for you!